-Tips for Swimming in the Dead Sea in Jordan
+10 Tips for Swimming in the Dead Sea (in Jordan)

-Treat Your Wounds: If you have any deeper cuts or scrapes, wrap them heavily in a waterproof bandage prior to stepping in the water.
+TIP 3- Treat Your Wounds: If you have any deeper cuts or scrapes, wrap them heavily in a waterproof bandage prior to stepping in the water.
 Why?
-See above for details on the world of pain that could await you!
+A world of pain could await you!

 Amman Beach: Dead Sea, Jordan